More than just writing simply

 The two terms are often confused.
 That is a problem, because the difference has legal consequences.

-Where BITV 2.0 requires explanations in Easy Language – for instance on the home page or in the accessibility statement – Plain Language is not sufficient.
+Where BITV 2.0 requires explanations in Easy Language—for instance on the home page or in the accessibility statement—Plain Language is not sufficient.
 For other content, Plain Language can be a sensible first step.

-The target group: who needs Easy Language
+The target audience: who needs Easy Language

 Easy Language was originally developed for people with learning difficulties.
 The actual target audience is considerably larger:

-- People with cognitive impairment – learning difficulties, intellectual disabilities, acquired brain injuries
+- People with cognitive impairment—learning difficulties, intellectual disabilities, acquired brain injuries

-- People with dementia – around 1.8 million affected in Germany (Deutsche Alzheimer Gesellschaft, 2024)
+- People with dementia—around 1.8 million affected in Germany (Deutsche Alzheimer Gesellschaft, 2024)

-- Older people – who increasingly find complex written language difficult
+- Older people—who increasingly find complex written language difficult

-Checking groups: why expertise alone is not enough
+Review groups: why expertise alone is not enough

 This is why AI cannot replace Easy Language.
 A language model can simplify sentences and apply rules.
 But it cannot check whether a person with learning difficulties actually understands the text.
 That feedback cannot be automated.
-Anyone wanting to use AI-generated texts in Easy Language still needs professional quality assurance and a real checking group.
+Anyone wanting to use AI-generated texts in Easy Language still needs professional quality assurance and a real review group.

 Legal basis